 The 18th-century kitchen's giant tiled ovens could roast six oxen simultaneously.
 The industrious monks rerouted part of a river to get running water.
 And there were plenty of fine hard surfaces for slicing and dicing.

-At mealtimes, hundreds of monks filled this room eating in silence as one monk stood here on the "Readers' Pulpit" and read from the Bible.
+Imagine this hall filled with hundreds of monks eating in silence as one monk stood here on the "Readers' Pulpit" reading from the Bible.

-The Abbey's Gothic church — perhaps the finest in Portugal — offers a clean and bright break from the heavier Iberian norm.
-A long narrow nave leads to the finely carved 14th century tombs of Portugal's most romantic and tragic couple, King Pedro I and Dona Inês de Castro.
+The abbey's Gothic church — perhaps the finest in Portugal — offers a clean and bright break from the heavier Iberian norm.
+The long narrow nave leads to the finely carved 14th-century tombs of Portugal's most romantic and tragic couple, King Pedro I and Dona Inês de Castro.

 Pedro, heir to the Portuguese throne, was in love with the Spanish aristocrat Inês.
 Concerned about Spanish influence, Pedro's father forbade their marriage.
 They married secretly.
 The angry king had Inês murdered.

-When heart-broken Pedro became king, he executed her murderers.
-It's said he had his bride's corpse exhumed, cloaked in a purple robe, and crowned.
+When heartbroken Pedro became king, he executed her murderers.
+It's said he had the corpse of his bride exhumed, cloaked in a purple robe, and crowned.
 Then he made the entire royal court kiss the hand of his dead queen.

 Coimbra is a delight on foot.
 You'll find yourself doing laps along the pedestrian-only main drag.
 It's perfectly straight — Roman designed.

 It's fun to read history into modern street plans.
-There's the straight Roman road.
-There's the ancient racecourse.
-The circular street pattern outlines the wall used by Romans, Moors, and Christians to protect Coimbra.
+There's the straight Roman road, the ancient race track, and the circular street plan outlines the wall used by Romans, Moors, and Christians to protect Coimbra.

-The pedestrian drag ends at another people-friendly square — Porta Santa Cruz.
-And the fine old cafe Santa Cruz awaits with a reward for anyone completing the hike.
+The pedestrian drag ends at another people-friendly square — Porta Santa Cruz [actually Praça 8 de Maio].
+And the fine old Café Santa Cruz awaits with a reward for anyone completing the hike.

-The cafe was built as part of the church.
-But, like the abbey at Alcobaca, it was abandoned after the dissolution of the monasteries.
-In the 1920s this cafe was the haunt of Portuguese intellectuals...the women's room used to be a confessional.
+The café was built as part of the church.
+But, like the abbey at Alcobaça, it was abandoned after the dissolution of the monasteries.
+In the 1920s it was the haunt of Portuguese intellectuals.
+The women's room used to be a confessional.

 Notice the two square boiling oil holes in the ceiling — to turn attacking Moors into fritters.

-After a little travel in Spain or Portugal you can almost predict the same old story: Christians push out the Moors, tear down their mosque, and build a church.
-Some of these stones were actually part of the Mosque, which stood here until 1064.
+After a little travel in Spain and Portugal you can almost predict the same old story: Christians push out the Moors, tear down their mosque, and build a church.
+In fact some of these stones were actually part of the mosque that stood here until 1064.